What is the meniscus?

 Following surgery, rehabilitation will be necessary to strengthen and stabilize the knee.

-Come to the Knee Specialists
+Come to the Torn Meniscus Specialists

-At IGEA, our orthopedic surgeon specializes in treating injuries, including meniscal tears, using advanced treatment options.
+At IGEA, our orthopedic surgeon specializes in treating injuries, including meniscal tears, using advanced meniscus treatment options.
 These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.

 For more information about the superior care and services we provide or to schedule an appointment with one of our experts, contact us today.